Moruya Riverside Park and Reserves Plan of Management and Master Plan

 A master plan is developed through information and feedback obtained during community consultation.
 The master plan establishes a vision and direction for the reserves, informs development of and supports the Plan of Management.

-The POM provides the legislative framework and management context to enable the delivery of actions identified through the master planning process.
+The Plan of Management provides the legislative framework and management context to enable the delivery of actions identified through the master planning process.